 APOPO returns mine-free land back to communities as quickly as possible.
 To do this we use an internationally recognized process called Land Release.
-The APOPO Mine Detection Rats (HeroRATs) speed up land release because they quickly check land for explosive items much faster than metal detectors.
+The APOPO Mine Detection Rats (aka HeroRATs) speed up land release because they quickly check land for explosive items faster than metal detectors.
 This results in the swift return of safe land to disadvantaged communities.

 During conflicts, landmines are laid to protect military posts or important infrastructure.
 Mines are also used to block enemy access to water sources, key travel routes or tactical positions.
 These important geographical features are often why communities chose the area to be their home in the first place.

-Full-scale battles were often carried out nearby villages.
+Full-scale battles were often carried out in close proximity to villages.

 After the conflict is over, landmines, bombs, bullets and grenades are left behind.
 Access to agriculture, water, wood gathering, village expansion, and important routes are blocked for decades.
 The livelihoods of nearby communities are severely restricted and tragic accidents occur.